-I currently homeschool both of my children, have two dogs and two cats, and (obviously) enjoy curling up with a good book when I have free time.
-I also enjoy sewing, a good British cuppa, and dancing in my kitchen, and I hope to travel extensively once the pandemic lifts.
+I spend my free time practicing falconry (and will happily bend your ear about it if you let me!).
+I currently have two dogs and two cats, and I enjoy sewing, a good British cuppa, and dancing in my kitchen, and I hope to travel extensively in the future.
 I'd particularly like to visit Norway, Iceland, Ireland, and Scotland, as well as spend more time in England and Wales.

 My research interests include:

 I received my Bachelor's Degree from the University of Wisconsin - Green Bay in English Literature and Ancient and Medieval Humanities, graduating summa cum laude in May 2020.

 I received my Master's Degree from the University of Illinois - Urbana-Champaign in Literary Studies with a certificate in Medieval Studies.

 I received highest honors all but my first semester of my undergraduate, was nominated for (and received) the Chancellor's Medallion (2020), presented a paper titled "Daughter of the Voice: Performing Gender Theologically in The Beekeeper's Apprentice" at the Midwest Conference on British Studies 2019, was accepted to present a paper at the Northeast Popular Culture Conference 2019, and was selected to present a paper titled "Mother Knows Best: Maternal Agency and Midwifery in Titus Andronicus" at Research in the Rotunda 2019.